TIBCOSoftware/snappydata/docs/aqp_aws.md

 * <Note> Information related to the Bucket Name and Folder Location can be found on the AWS S3 site.
 </Note>

-* <Note> If the Secret Access Key contains any special characters or slash, it causes the Spark job to fail.
+* <Note> If the Secret Access Key contains a slash, it causes the Spark job to fail.
 When you create the Secret Access Key, ensure that it only contains alpha-numeric characters.
 </Note>

 * <Note>	When reading or writing CSV/Parquet to and from S3, the *ConnectionPoolTimeoutException* error may be reported.
 To avoid this error, in the Spark context, set the value of the `fs.s3a.connection.maximum` property to a number greater than the possible number of partitions. </br> For example, `snc.sparkContext.hadoopConfiguration.set("fs.s3a.connection.maximum", "1000")`</br>